Rideshare Accident Attorney IN Austin

 Frequently Asked Questions

 Rideshare accident claims raise questions that standard car accident guides don't answer.
-Below are the questions we hear most often from Austin-area passengers, drivers, and pedestrians after a rideshare crash.
+Below are the questions commonly asked by Austin-area passengers, drivers, and pedestrians after a rideshare crash.

 Who pays for my injuries if I'm a passenger in an Uber or Lyft accident?